 - ½ cup chopped apples

-- Stir the vinegar into the soy milk and set aside.
+- Stir the vinegar into the plant-based milk in a measuring cup and set it aside.

-- Mix the ground flaxseed with water and set aside.
+- Mix the ground flaxseed with water in a small bowl and set aside.

 - Turn on waffle maker to heat.

 - In a medium bowl, mix the flour, sugar. cinnamon, ginger, baking powder, baking soda, and salt with a whisk.